vmware-tanzu/velero/site/content/docs/main/locations.md

 - Velero's compression for object metadata is limited, using Golang's tar implementation.
 In most instances, Kubernetes objects are limited to 1.5MB in size, but many don't approach that, meaning that compression may not be necessary.
 Note that restic has not yet implemented compression, but does have de-deduplication capabilities.

+- If you have [multiple](customize-installation.md/#configure-more-than-one-storage-location-for-backups-or-volume-snapshots) `VolumeSnapshotLocations` configured for a provider, you must always specify a valid `VolumeSnapshotLocation` when creating a backup, even if you are using [Restic](restic.md) for volume backups.
+You can optionally decide to set the [`--default-volume-snapshot-locations`](customize-locations.md#set-default-backup-storage-location-or-volume-snapshot-locations) flag using the `velero server`, which lists the default `VolumeSnapshotLocation` Velero should use if a `VolumeSnapshotLocation` is not specified when creating a backup.
+If you only have one `VolumeSnapshotLocation` for a provider, Velero will automatically use that location as the default.

 ## Examples

 Let's look at some examples of how you can use this configuration mechanism to address some common use cases: